-Key Recommendations - 1 SHARE the benefits of having deeper spur trails to access the greenway with property owners and tenants in the park. - 2 IMPROVE connectivity to the existing and proposed greenway trail system, thus maximizing the length of runs and linkages to destinations.
-Comprehensive Park and Recreation Master Plan Update (2015) - 3 PROVIDE transportation alternatives, and to link to other transportation opportunities.
-As the CATS bus and light rail systems continue to expand greenway linkage to mass transit extremely important greenway linkage to mass transit becomes extremely important.
-Ikea Boulevard to align with University Park Executive Drive as it crosses WT.
-Harris Boulevard.
-Comprehensive Park and Recreation Master Plan Update (2015) - 4 IMPROVE the 1.2 mile stretch of Mallard Creek Greenway that runs through the URP to attract new investors University Research Park Area Plan (2010) - 5 ESTABLISH1.5 acres per 1,000 residents as the open space standard for neighborhood parks.
-Comprehensive Park and Recreation Master Plan Update (2015) - 6 PRESERVE +/- 120 acres of undeveloped land flanking Mallard Creek for the creation of a new community park and improved greenway.
+- SHARE the benefits of having deeper spur trails to access the greenway with property owners and tenants in the park. - IMPROVE connectivity to the existing and proposed greenway trail system, thus maximizing the length of runs and linkages to destinations. - Comprehensive Park and Recreation Master Plan Update (2015) - PROVIDE transportation alternatives, and link to other transportation opportunities.
+As the CATS bus and light rail systems continue to expand greenway linkage to mass transit, it will be extremely important to link the greenbelt to mass transit.
+Especially where Ikea Boulevard aligns with University Park Executive Drive as it crosses WT Harris Boulevard.
+Comprehensive Park and Recreation Master Plan Update (2015) - IMPROVE the 1.2 mile stretch of Mallard Creek Greenway that runs through the URP to attract new investors University Research Park Area Plan (2010) - ESTABLISH 1.5 acres per 1,000 residents as the open space standard for neighborhood parks.
+5 Comprehensive Park and Recreation Master Plan Update (2015) - PRESERVE +/- 120 acres of undeveloped land flanking Mallard Creek for the creation of a new community park and improved greenway.
 The plan envisions a community park amenity that will connect the URP to adjacent properties, as well as the surrounding community.
-University Research Park Area Plan (2010) - 7 CREATE a connected system of open space by improving the Mallard Creek and Doby Creek Greenways and connecting other more local greenways (existing and planned) to it.
+University Research Park Area Plan (2010) - CREATE a connected system of open spaces by improving the Mallard Creek and Doby Creek Greenways and connecting other more local greenways (existing and planned) to it.
 The linear linkages, complete with trails, should reinforce the connections between neighborhoods, schools, office uses and local retail establishments, as envisioned in the plan.
-University Research Park Area Plan (2010) 21 ST CENTURY MOBILITY 26,000 Average weekly riders at the JW Clay Station, the 4th busiest station on the Blue Line of Residents walk or take public transportation to work \\\ Dockless Bike Share trips taken since November 2017 in CLT LYNA 26.77 Miles of sidewalk in University city \Maps to scale VS 57.19 Miles of sidewalk in Uptown Charlotte
+University Research Park Area Plan (2010)